 Behaviour, analysis and design of reinforced concrete beams from first cracking up to the ultimate moment capacity.
-Ultimate Strength Design of singly and doubly reinforced beams, T-beams, and one-way slabs from first principles.
+Ultimate Strength Design or singly and doubly reinforced beams.
+T-beams, and oneway slabs from first principles.
 Design for shear; the truss analogy.
 Modular Ratio Theory and the service load behaviour of beams.
-Short-term and longterm deflections.
+Short-term and long-term deflections.
 Cracking and crack control.
 Bond and anchorage.